gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 Here the :term:`SLSQP` algorithm is a :term:`gradient-based optimization` algorithm.
-The disciplines that we integrated provide no analytical derivatives, so we need first to tell the scenario to use finite differences to compute the derivatives using :meth:`.Scenario.set_differentiation_method`.
+The disciplines that we integrated provide no analytical derivatives, so we need first to tell the scenario to use finite differences to compute the derivatives using :meth:`.BaseScenario.set_differentiation_method`.

 .. code::